GK Questions and Answers on Plantation Crops in India

 D. laterite soil

 Explanation: Jute is an important natural fibre.
-The share of Ganga delta contributes for about 85% of the World-wide Jute cultivation.
+The share of the Ganga delta contributes for about 85% of the Worldwide Jute cultivation.
 The Ganga delta region is suitable for Jute cultivation due to the rich fertile alluvium soil and favourable temperature and rainfall.

-I. The ideal climatic conditions for the production and growing of cotton are required temperature of 21-30 degree Celsius and 50-100cm rainfall.
+A. The ideal climatic conditions for the production and growing of cotton are the required temperatures of 21-30 degrees Celsius and 50-100 cm rainfall.

 Explanation: The ideal conditions for the production of cotton are: